 Assistive technology (AT) is an umbrella term that includes assistive, adaptive, and rehabilitative technologies such as devices, pieces of equipment, apps and software solutions to maintain, increase or improve the functional capabilities of individuals with disabilities.
-AT is known to promote greater independence by enabling individuals to perform tasks that they were formerly unable to accomplish.
-Since the advancement in technology, assistive technology is available to everyone on every device.
+AT is known to promote greater independence by enabling individuals to perform tasks that they were formerly unable to accomplish or could not accomplish without great difficulty.
 It has become a personal preference and often becomes personal equipment that an individual will use not only in the educational environment but throughout their career and daily life to improve access to all environments.

 Requesting Assistive Technology Services

 Please complete the Assistive Technology Request form for the following requests:

 - Assistive technology device loans through Student Disability Services (e.g. smartpens and audio note-taking software)

 - Assistive technology inquires and or recommendations (i.e. Does UMBC have Jaws or Zoomtext for screenreading and where can I find this software?
 Do you know of apps I can use on my personal device instead?)

 - Assistive technology demo for students, faculty and staff (i.e. How does it work?
 How is it helpful?)